midknight24/mangaCrawler/README.md

 A few bash scripts to automate the process.

 By default, it will crawl three times.
-Each time it check against MySQL database and local file system to see if all pages of a chapter are downloaded.
+Each time it checks against MySQL database and local file system to see if all pages of a chapter are downloaded.
 Next time it will retry downloading missing pages.

-Made the crawlManga.sh into a crontab that runs every 3 hours to check for new chapters.
+Made the crawlManga.sh into a crontab that runs every 1 hours to check for new chapters.
 Will receive wechat notification if found.